Alzheimer's Disease Genetics Fact Sheet

 Alzheimer’s Disease Education and Referral (ADEAR) Center

 The National Institute on Aging's ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education and training, and research related to Alzheimer's disease.
 Staff members answer telephone, email, and written requests and make referrals to local and national resources.
-The ADEAR website provides free, online publications in English and Spanish; email alerts; a clinical trials database; the Alzheimer's Disease Library database; and more.
+Visit the ADEAR website to learn more about Alzheimer's and other dementias, find clinical trials, and sign up for email updates.

 Alzheimer's Foundation of America

 - Allele—A form of a gene.
 Each person receives two alleles of a gene, one from each biological parent.
 This combination is one factor among many that influence a variety of processes in the body.
 On chromosome 19, the apolipoprotein E (APOE) gene has three common alleles: ε2, ε3, and ε4.